aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/_index.md

 ## Working with Table-Row Data Bands

-A table-row data band is a data band which body occupies single or numerous rows of a single document table.
+A table-row data band is a data band which body occupies single or a few rows of a single document table.
 The body of such a band starts at the beginning of the first occupied row and ends at the end of the last occupied row as follows.

 ||||
 | :- | :- | :- |